 - ½ cup rice (Carolina or arborio)

-- ½ cup almonds crushed (with the skin)
+- ½ cup almonds, skin on, coarsely crushed

 - ½ tsp freshly ground black pepper